 Consistent with the provisions of the agreements, the Company sent formal notice of termination and non-renewal of both agreements to the vendor.
 The vendor confirmed the end-of-service date effective December 31, 2019 (the Termination Date).
 No further obligations from either party are in effect beyond the Termination Date.

 Effective December 1, 2019, all Artificial Intelligence development and deployment were seamlessly transitioned to the Companys truevue360 platform.

 The Company has an operating lease agreement for office space of approximately 8,308 square feet that was amended on May 1, 2016 and again on April 1, 2019, increasing the office space to approximately 10,203 square feet, with the lease ending on October 31, 2021.
 The rent is subject to an annual escalation of 3%, beginning May 1, 2017.

 The Company entered a new lease agreement of office and warehouse combination space of approximately 4,400 square feet on June 1, 2018 and ending May 31, 2021.
+On December 21, 2020, this lease was extended to October 31, 2021.
 This additional space allows for resource growth and engineering efforts for operations before deploying to the field.
 The rent is subject to an annual escalation of 3%.